Guide to the Unicorne PCB

 Introduction

 The Unicorne PCB, designed by Boardsource, is a cutting-edge split keyboard PCB powered by an RP2040 microcontroller with 16MB of ROM on each side.
-This PCB is perfect for those looking to build a unique and feature-rich keyboard.
+This PCB is perfect for those looking to build a unique and feature-rich split keyboard.
 In this guide, we will cover all the essential information you need to make the most of your Unicorne PCB.

 Key Features